wikibonsai/wikibonsai/docs/USE.md

 The suggested WikiBonsai project structure is heavily influenced by [jekyll][jekyll]: Create a directory for each type of document you want to make (`doctype`; e.g. book, entry, essay, etc.) and place markdown files of that `doctype` into the target directory.

-If you take a look at the [minimal starter bed][wikbon-repo-bed-starter], you might have a project structure something like this:
+If you take a look at the [minimal starter bed][wibomd-repo-bed-starter], you might have a project structure something like this:

 ```bash
 .